 One must have a Swim Ireland Level 1 qualification (or equivalent as deemed by the Swim Ireland Awarding Body) in the appropriate discipline before doing a Level 2 course.
 For example in order to do a Level 2 Coaching Swimming course, you must hold a Level 1 Coaching Swimming course.

 CPD stands for Continuous Professional Development and is useful for people seeking to gain their Swim Ireland License, or for those who simply want to up-skill in an area of interest.
-CPD seminars are available in a number of areas, including stroke technique, teaching people with disabilities and teaching skills.
+CPD seminars are available in a number of areas, including stroke technique, teaching people with disabilities and teaching/coaching skills.

 Swim Ireland courses are available throughout the year in all areas of the country.
 You can find the complete list of upcoming courses registered with Swim Ireland here.